Nigel, AKA Bubblegum Senpai, was voted most likely to die due to an accident involving a cuddle pillow. Haruhi Suzumiya for Life.

-The Battle Royal is a subgenre of psychological horror where the main characters are involved in a game with life and death stakes.
+The Battle Royale is a subgenre of psychological horror where the main characters are involved in a game with life and death stakes.
 This has been an increasingly popular genre over the past few years, likely due to the popularity of series like Future Diaries and Danganronpa (and we'll get to those in a bit).
 The recently aired Darwin's Game (At the time of this writing) is having a small degree of success, though the genre's popularity is beginning to wane.

 Some shows have gotten creative with the premise, such as Akuma no Riddle, where it's essentially every person against a team of two.
 Such shakeups can help reinvigorate the genre, but also become a lot more forgiving in it's premise and with smaller stakes, often resulting in a less intense story.